research-cheese/sleepyask/README.md

 </p>

 <p align="center">
-  A small tool for collecting data from ChatGPT over long periods of time.
+  A small tool for collecting a large amount of responses from GPT-3.5 models.
 </p>

 <p align="center">